tareksaber55/Trip-Duration-Project/README.md

 •	R² Score: 0.6066

-•  Note: You can get more better results if you use more advanced models, but in this project only ridge model with alpha 1 is permitted
+•  Note: You can get more better results if you use more advanced models, but in this project only ridge model with alpha 1 is permitted to make the challenge harder

 ## Possible Extensions & Future Work